Advances in smart automation is increasingly disrupting both B2B and B2C supply chains. The pattern of disruption will likely manifest in two waves

 Wave 2: Large Scale Platform Disruptions

 Over the longer horizon, we will experience a second wave of less predictable and more transformative pattern of disruption – this will fundamentally redefine today’s supply chain structures.
 There are two drivers for this.
 First, as underlying advances in artificial intelligence, sensors, 3D printing and miniaturization accelerates, they will combine and converge in unexpected ways to unlock more transformative smart automation.
 For example an A.I. powered beauty advisor app on a consumer’s phone could trigger an order to a Beauty manufacturer’s 3D printing/forming facility to produce a batch of cosmetics tailored to their skin chemistry profile.
 Second, as supply chain functions become more digital, they will increasingly exhibit and benefit from digital platform characteristics.
 Platforms will re-organize supply chain functions to become horizontal “plug and play” stacks that cut across organizations.
 Companies will then build and coordinate their supply chain functions on top of these shared supply chain stacks.
 Future retailers and CPG companies can shed their internal operations and unlock massive transportation synergies by adopting an “Uber-sharing” of line haul trucks.
 The platform owner offers a flexible fleet of autonomous driving trucks coordinated for maximum efficiency via connected sensors and a cloud based A.I. engine that manages route optimization, cross-firm scheduling, preventative maintenance sensing.
-The rise of digitized supply chain platforms will create significant challenges and opportunities for companies as they redefine today’s supply chain paradigm.
+The rise of digitized supply chain platforms will create significant challenges and opportunities for companies as they redefine today’s supply chain paradigm (see figure below).